Sumit692/sumit692/README.md

 🎯 Goal

-Become a Software Engineer / AI Engineer in a product-based company.
+Become a Software Engineer with expertise in AI, Backend Development, and Full-Stack Engineering while building innovative products that create real-world impact.

 ---